Green Tea Acidic? Is Tea Bad for Acid Reflux?

 Can Green Tea Trigger Acid Reflux Symptoms?

-The caffeine in green tea helps to relax your lower esophageal sphincter.
-It is the valve that keeps stomach acid where it belongs.
-When this happens, stomach acid can rise into the esophagus and trigger heartburn or reflux.
+Green tea, less acidic than black tea, might still cause some people at least a little bit of discomfort.
+The caffeine in green tea helps relax your lower esophageal sphincter.
+This is the valve in your esophagus that keeps stomach acid where it belongs.

 How Acidic Is Green Tea Compared to Black Tea?